jlpteaching/ECS154B/lab4/lab4.rst

 ===============

 You should expect that we will test the following things:
-- Changing the size, associativity, and number of MSRHs of the cache.
+- Changing the size, associativity, and number of MSHRs of the cache.
 - Changing the line size of the memory.
 - Sending requests of any power-of-two size to the cache from the processor that are less than or equal to the line size.
 - Changing the address width.